-Volunteering and Giving
+Volunteering and giving

-MLGW employees donated or raised more than \$700,000 in money, supplies and gifts in 2016 for organizations such as United Way, the Mid-South Food Bank, St. Jude, the American Cancer Society, the Salvation Army and many more.
-Our first-ever LipSync Plus event was a success, raising money and awareness for our Plus-1 program in partnership with MIFA.
-Employees volunteered to represent the Division in more than 100 school and community events, educating and assisting our customers and their families.
-MLGW even donated 500 cases of water to the people of Flint, Michigan to help with their water crisis.
-Perhaps more than any other accomplishment, our employees' dedication to going beyond their duties in order to change the lives of those around us is something we can all be proud of.
+Our involvement in the community is an ongoing commitment.
+MLGW employees donated or raised money, supplies and gifts this year for organizations such as United Way, the Mid-South Food Bank, St. Jude, the American Cancer Society, the Salvation Army and many more.
+The LipSync Plus event was again a success, raising money and awareness for our Plus-1 program in partnership with MIFA.
+MLGW employees volunteered to represent our company in nearly 100 school and community events, educating and assisting our customers and their families.
+Perhaps more than any other accomplishment, our employees' dedication to going beyond their duties in order to change the lives of those around us is something of which we can all be proud.

-Walking and Riding
+Walking and riding

 MLGW has an active group of employees who put their energy to good use, participating in walks and cycling events to raise money for several charities.
-In 2016, MLGW workers participated in the following:
+In 2017, MLGW workers participated in the following:

-- National Kidney Foundation Kidney Walk \$2,362 - American Heart Association Mid-South Heart Walk \$6,636 - American Diabetes Association Step-Out Walk \$5,486 - Tour de Cure, benefiting the American Diabetes Association \$1,000 - Tour for a Cure, benefiting the Juvenile Diabetes Research Foundation - \$570 - Tour de Peddler bike ride, benefiting The American Diabetes Association \$465 - Ride for Life bike ride, benefiting the Mid-South Organ Transplant Foundation \$110 - Ride to Fight On, benefiting The West Clinics' cancer research \$195 - Mid-South Heart Walk and Red Dress Dash, benefiting the American Heart Association \$6,020 - Bluff City Blues 100 bike ride, benefiting the Memphis Hightailers Foundation Advocacy and Education programs - \$250 - St. Jude Ride 24-hour relay, benefiting St. Jude Children's Research Hospital - \$1,980 - American Cancer Society's Making Strides Against Breast Cancer Walk - \$1,222
+- National Kidney Foundation Kidney Walk - American Heart Association Mid-South Heart Walk - American Diabetes Association Step-Out Walk - Tour de Cure, benefiting the American Diabetes Association - Tour for a Cure, benefiting the Juvenile Diabetes Research Foundation - Tour de Peddler bike ride, benefiting The American Diabetes Association

+- Ride for Life bike ride, benefiting the Mid-South Organ Transplant Foundation - Ride to Fight On, benefiting The West Clinics' cancer research - Mid-South Heart Walk and Red Dress Dash, benefiting the American Heart Association - Bluff City Blues 100 bike ride, benefiting the Memphis Hightailers Foundation Advocacy and Education programs - St. Jude Ride 24-hour relay, benefiting St. Jude Children's Research Hospital - American Cancer Society's Making Strides Against Breast Cancer Walk